Prof. Ranjit Roy Chaudhury

 Some call him a brilliant medical scientist as he authored over 275 research papers and 25 medical books.
-Others call him a champion of rational drug use due to his work as founder of Delhi Rational Drug Use Society popularizing the Delhi Model in the 1990s.
-His contributions in the advancement of Indian clinical pharmacology, toxicology, and drug regulatory systems are unparalleled.
+Others call him a champion of rational drug use due to his work as the founder of the Delhi Rational Drug Use Society popularizing the Delhi Model in the 1990s.
+His contributions to the advancement of Indian clinical pharmacology, toxicology, and drug regulatory systems are unparalleled.

-He also held high regulatory offices of medical education and profession such as President of Delhi Medical Council and the office of Board of Governors of Medical Council of India where he was successful in laying down foundations of strong governance systems.
+He also held high regulatory offices in medical education and profession such as President of the Delhi Medical Council and the office of the Board of Governors of the Medical Council of India where he was successful in laying down the foundations of strong governance systems.

 He chaired complex technical committees dealing with issues such as approval of new drugs, healthcare spending, restructuring of medical education, and conduct of clinical trials with ease.
 People who know him describe him as a soft-spoken consensus maker who was unagitated and calm even under provocation.
 Most of his recommendations were accepted and implemented by the then governments.
 His recommendations for replacing MCI with the National Medical Commission have recently been given the shape of a law.